 If you’ve been on the Internet lately, you already know that everything is going to kill you — the aluminum in your deodorant, gel manicures, sitting at your desk (or as this Forbes article calls it, “the new smoking“) — but nothing will kill you more than all the evil plastic in your kitchen.

 I’m kidding of course, but there’s a growing awareness that plastic containers can release chemicals into the things we store in them; it’s why you shouldn’t microwave food in plastic or leave it out in the sun.
-And even if you choose BPA-free options, there are studies showing that all kinds of plastic can leach hormones like estrogen.
+Even if you choose BPA-free options, there are studies showing that all kinds of plastic can leach hormones like estrogen.

 1. Stasher Bags